pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/piped/adding-a-platform-provider.md

 Therefore, you don't have to set credentialsFile if you use the environment variables or the EC2 Instance Role.
 Keep in mind the IAM role/user that you use with your Piped must possess the IAM policy permission for at least `Lambda.Function` and `Lambda.Alias` resources controll (list/read/write).

-See [ConfigurationReference](/docs/operator-manual/piped/configuration-reference/#cloudproviderlambdaconfig) for the full configuration.
+See [ConfigurationReference](/docs/operator-manual/piped/configuration-reference/#platformproviderlambdaconfig) for the full configuration.

-### Configuring ECS cloud provider
+### Configuring ECS platform provider

 Adding a ECS provider requires the region name where ECS cluster is running.